JanneSavo/ctrader-screener/README.md

 config pins about twenty of them against cTrader Desktop 2.0.0; if yours differs, the dump tells you exactly what to change.

-Auto-discovery alone is not safe here.
+Auto discovery alone is not safe here.
 On one version it matched the object deletion tool to `clear_chart_objects`, which erases *every* drawing on a chart.
 The pinned config exists for that reason.